OPENDAP/harvester/reporter/Readme.md

 $ gradle war
 ```

-4. War file will be build in _build/libs/reporter.war_
+4. The War file will be built in _build/libs/reporter.war_
 5. Rename file as you want to call your reporter application
-6. Put this file to **webapps** folder in your Tomcat 7+
+6. Put this file in the **webapps** folder in Tomcat
 7. It will be automatically deployed.
-To check application running call
+To check application using 'healthcheck'

 ```
 http://{tomcat-address:tomcat-port}/{war-file-name}/healthcheck